-Rua das Pedras in Búzios
+Rua das Pedras

 The Orla in Búzios and Brigitte Bardot

-Practical tips for your stay in Búzios:
+Practical tips for your stay in Búzios

-Arrival | Airplane, Bus, Shuttle service & Tour
+Arrival | Plane, Bus, Shuttle Service & Tour

 From Rio de Janeiro it is only a three and a half hour drive to Búzios.
 From Rio you can also book day trips by car, van or boat, but in my opinion it is not worth it.

 Best time to travel | May to August

-Unterkünfte in Búzios
+Accommodation in Búzios

-Tip: Look for a small Pousada (pension).
-Pousada are mostly very small, family-run and communicative.
-There you will always find a quick connection, also among the other guests.
-Most of them also offer a breakfast, usually very rich with fresh, typical fruits like papayas, pineapples or watermelons and many sweet treats, often homemade.
+Tip: Look for a small pousada (guesthouse).
+Pousadas are usually very small, family run and communicative.
+There you always quickly find a connection, even among the other guests.
+Most of them also offer breakfast, usually very rich with fresh typical fruits like papayas, pineapples or watermelons and many sweet treats, often homemade.

 Transportation | Bus & Uber

-Safety tips | Crime & Women travelling alone
+Security | Crime & Women traveling alone

 Looking for more tips about Rio de Janeiro and Brazil?